GabrieleTronchin/GabrieleTronchin/README.md

 I'm a software engineer, specializing in backend development and distributed systems.
 I have extensive experience in designing and implementing resilient, responsive, scalable, and maintainable systems using C#, .NET on top of cutting-edge technologies.

+This profile for now contains some projects that I use to experiment with technologies.

 <h2 align="center">🛠 Technologies & Skils</h2>

 <p align="center">